The Spectral Approach to Linear Rational Expectations Models: Wiener-Hopf Factorization

-Notice that for every element of $\mathcal{W}^{m\times m}_\circ$, the partial indices are either all non-negative, all non-positive, or both.
-This implies that for every point in $\mathcal{W}^{m\times m}_\circ$, the sum of the partial indices is non-negative, non-positive, or both according to whether all of the partial indices are non-negative, non-positive, or both respectively.
-Since the sum of the partial indices is the winding number of $\det(M(z))$ as $z$ traverses the unit circle counter-clockwise \cite[Theorem VIII.3.1 (c)]{gf}, we can easily determine the sign of the partial indices of elements of $\mathcal{W}^{m\times m}_\circ$ simply by looking at the winding number.
-The importance of this fact will become clear in the next section when we combine it with the fact that $\mathcal{W}^{m\times m}_\circ$ is a generic subset of $\mathcal{W}^{m\times m}$.
+where $\mathrm{sign}$ is equal to 1, $-1$, or 0 according to whether the argument is positive, negative, or zero respectively.
+Since $\sum_{i=1}^m\kappa_i$ is the winding number of $\det(M(z))$ as $z$ traverses the unit circle counter-clockwise \cite[Theorem VIII.3.1 (c)]{gf}, we can easily determine the sign of the partial indices of elements of $\mathcal{W}^{m\times m}_\circ$ by looking at the winding number.
+The importance of this fact will become clear in the next section when we combine it with the following fact.